 We’re not talking about your Tuesday morning team meeting, but rather gatherings and celebrations that create novel opportunities for interaction and that leverage technology to foster relationships — whether between a corporation and its key stakeholders, a couple and their wedding guests, a milestone birthday celebrant or a Bar or Bat Mitzvah child and his or her family and friends.

 Times like these call for creative solutions; we spoke with top event experts who are pioneering new ways to connect from a distance.
-They gave us their input on how to plan a virtual event that your attendees will remember long after.
+They gave us their advice and virtual event ideas that your attendees will remember long after.

 1. Define the Purpose & Goals of Your Virtual Event

 When planning a virtual event, ask yourself, “What do you want to get out of this event?
 What do you want your attendees, guests, partners, sponsors, donors, staff to walk away with?” says Becca Bloom, Owner and Event Producer at BB Events in San Francisco.
 “These questions are important when developing the program and content so that you can make thoughtful, purposeful decisions on the elements that you want to incorporate.”